 There is a castle museum that is chargeable if you want to go inside which has a better view from the top.
 But, if you weren’t fussed the views from the bottom of the tower are pretty amazing too.

 A short walk from Cathedral Square will take you to the National Museum of Lithuania.

-This is a chargeable museum but there hundreds, if not thousands, of artefacts inside!
+This is a chargeable museum but there are hundreds, if not thousands, of artifacts inside!
 Making it the largest collection of Lithuanian historical and cultural heritage in the country.

 The National Museum costs 3 Euro a ticket and is open from 10am – 6pm Tuesday through Sunday.